propactive/propactive-demo-spring-boot/README.md

+# Propactive Demo (Spring Boot)

+## Overview

+This project was initially part of a research assessment for JetBrains.
+It has been repurposed as a sample project demonstrating the use of the [Propactive](https://github.com/propactive/propactive?tab=readme-ov-file#propactive) framework in a simple Spring Boot application.

+- You can observe the project state before and after the Propactive framework was [onboarded in this commit](https://github.com/propactive/propactive-demo-spring-boot/commit/54883d3e4831ecf8a7f2f291d82db133b32f680b).
+- The properties implementation class can be [found here](https://github.com/propactive/propactive-demo-spring-boot/blob/main/src/main/kotlin/org/example/assignment/config/Properties.kt).

+Given that Propactive automatically generates the application properties by default, no further changes were required to maintain the same application flow for this Spring Boot app.
+The addition simply provided 10 unit tests out-of-the-box for free. 🙂

+## Original Instructions

 ### Operating a robot

 We are operating a robot.
 The robot can move in four directions only: North, East, West, and South.
 Each move is specified as a direction and a number of steps.